 Normally held on the third Saturday in the month.
 Venues vary and sometimes we plan them to be close to where someone lives who has just joined (e.g. Bristol, Exeter, Taunton or Plymouth).

-We sometimes combine lunches in Bristol with bowling.
+We sometimes combine lunches in Bristol with bowling or the do other things, like go to the zoo..

 This group of people who are very fond of one another and welcoming to newcomers have, for the past years met up in a huge range of different venues – from pubs to museums, boat festivals, horse riding events to seaside fish & chip restaurants.
 All this has been inspired by Sarah Batten who met her partner at one of the lunches.

-Midlands Social Group Lunch These are run by a disabled Trustee, Sam and are held in different parts of the Midlands, to make it easy for members, and perhaps one day settling for their favourite place.
+Midlands Social Group Lunch These are run by different people and are held in different parts of the Midlands, to make it easy for members, and perhaps one day settling for their favourite place.

 The North East of England Lunch is held on the last Saturday of the month run by Lilian McCarthy in Sheffield and Aureliah in Leeds